-- 2.11.1 The business all-zones permit is not zone specific and can be used across all the borough's Controlled Parking Zones.
-This permit is available to any resident or business with a vehicle registered in the borough. - 2.11.2 The business all-zones permit allows the holder to park in any on-street permit bay in any CPZ, unlike the standard business permit which is valid for the zone in which the business is located.
-These permits are also valid in all the Council's off-street car parks and are useful for businesses that have a number of branches or outlets across the borough.
+- 2.12.1 The business all-zones permit is not zone specific and can be used across all the borough's Controlled Parking Zones.
+This permit is available to any resident or business with a vehicle registered in the borough. - 2.12.2 The business all-zones permit allows the holder to park in any on-street permit bay in any CPZ, unlike the standard business permit which is valid for the zone in which the business is located.
+These permits are also valid in all the Council's off-street car parks and are useful for businesses that have a number of branches or outlets across the borough. - 2.11.3 For more information, please visit our website.

-2.12 Community Health Permit (4HRS)
+2.13 Community Health Permit (4HRS)

-- 2.12.1 Community Health Permits are administered by the relevant Health Authority and are only made available to their staff for whom it is necessary to park in CPZs for a significant amount of their working week.
-The permits are used by district nurses, health visitors, chiropodists, and members of the adult therapy team amongst others during their working hours. - 2.12.2 The permits are purchased by the Health Authority on behalf of their employee.
-Health permits are made available to the individual if they have opted to manage their own care provision by way of a grant from the Authority. - 2.12.3 Health permits issued to an individual will be borough-wide, not zone specific. - 2.12.4 Health professionals offer medical support to residents and are often required to carry medication and heavy/bulky equipment to the patient's home.
+- 2.13.1 Community Health Permits are administered by the relevant Health Authority (Greenwich & Lewisham NHS Trust) and are only made available to their staff for whom it is necessary to park in CPZs for a significant amount of their working week.
+The permits are used by district nurses, health visitors, chiropodists, and members of the adult therapy team amongst others during their working hours. - 2.13.2 The permits are purchased by the Health Authority on behalf of their employee.
+Health permits are made available to the individual if they have opted to manage their own care provision by way of a grant from the Authority.

+- 2.13.3 Health permits issued to an individual will be borough-wide, not zone specific. - 2.13.4 Health professionals offer medical support to residents and are often required to carry medication and heavy/bulky equipment to the patient's home.
 Staff using the health permit to park in CPZs must vacate the parking space immediately after they have left the patients home.
 They should not undertake a non-work related activity while leaving the car parked in the CPZ.
 If an enforcement officer observes a member of staff undertaking non-work related activities; a penalty charge notice will be issued.
-A permit may be vehicle specific or be valid for up to 5 vehicle registrations, this type of permit will only be issued when the permit is to be utilised by medical teams. - 2.12.5 Where Community Health Permit Holders can park: - Resident Bays - Pay and Display Bays - Shared use bays - 2.12.6 The permits are valid for one year, with parking time-limited to a maximum of four hours.
-A concessionary rate is charged to that of the normal business permit rate. - 2.12.7 The Health Authority will need to apply for a permit on behalf of their employee.
+A permit may be vehicle specific or be valid for up to 5 vehicle registrations, this type of permit will only be issued when the permit is to be utilised by medical teams. - 2.13.5 Where Community Health Permit Holders can park: - Resident Bays - Pay and Display Bays - Shared use bays - 2.13.6 The permits are valid for one year, with parking time-limited to a maximum of four hours.
+A concessionary rate is charged to that of the normal business permit rate. - 2.13.7 The Health Authority will need to apply for a permit on behalf of their employee.

-2.13 Hospital Health Permits
+2.14 Hospital Health Permits